martynasarpkaya/martynatoporek.github.io/index.md

 layout: default
 title: Home

-# Hi Martyna here 👋
+# Hi!
+Thank you for your interest in my projects! 🙌

 I am a technical writer with experience in creating documentation and user guides.
-Here are some examples of my projects and links to my work.
+You will find here a description of a few selected projects with a brief explanation of technical decisions.

 👉 [About me](about.md)